openphacts/coreGUI/README.md

 Change config.action\_mailer.perform_deliveries = false to true in config/environments/development.rb
 if you want it to send feedback emails in development mode.
 Copy config/database.example.yml to config/database.yml and enter your database details as appropriate.

+There are also 2 values where the explorer 1 retirement dates can be added.
+These are 'switchover' and 'switchoff'. switchover is when explorer1 is moved to a temporary explorer1.openpahcts.org url and switchoff is the date when the old explorer1 app is switched off and cannot be used any longer.
+The don't have to be dates but make sure the popup text makes sense before deploying.

 Development
 -----------